What are Stablecoins? What benefits do they offer you? Which are the Amazing 5 in 2023?

 Binance, one of the world’s largest crypto exchanges partnered with Paxos in 2019 to launch BUSD as a way to offer traders a stable and reliable crypto that is not subject to the price volatility of other cryptos.

 BUSD is available on the Binance exchange, as well as other major exchanges.
-Further, it can be used for trading, investing, and buying goods and services.
+Further, it is used for trading, investing, and buying goods and services.

 Firstly, as a stablecoin pegged to the U.S. dollar, BUSD offers price stability and is not subject to the same volatility as other cryptos.